maarten-boot/rl-scanner-gitlab-include/README.md

   script:
     - |
       export HOME=$( pwd ); echo $HOME
- 	  # Prepare to build an artifact as the build output
+      mkdir $PACKAGE_PATH # prepare to build a artifact as the build output cp /bin/${MY_ARTIFACT_TO_SCAN} $PACKAGE_PATH/
-      mkdir $PACKAGE_PATH
-      cp /bin/${MY_ARTIFACT_TO_SCAN} $PACKAGE_PATH/

 job-deploy:
   stage: deploy

-  Image:
+  image:
-    # Any image you require
+    name: ubuntu:latest # or any other image you require
-    name: ubuntu:latest

   script:
     - |
-      # Here we have access to all artifacts from the previous jobs
+      # here we have access to all artifacts
+      # of the previous jobs
-      # $PACKAGE_PATH and $REPORT_PATH should be visible
+      # so $PACKAGE_PATH and $REPORT_PATH should be visible
       export HOME=$( pwd ); echo $HOME
       ls -la .
       ls -la $PACKAGE_PATH
       ls -la $REPORT_PATH

-      echo "This job deploys the artifact from the $CI_COMMIT_BRANCH branch."
+      echo "This job deploys something from the $CI_COMMIT_BRANCH branch."

 ```